Gigaton11/Image-in-the-Cloud/README.md

 ## Image in the Cloud ☁️
-Webapp for safe image sharing with temporary private or public links.
+Webapp built with ASP.NET Core for image sharing with temporary private or public links.

 ## 🟢 Live Demo
 Visit [Image in the Cloud](https://cloud-image-uploader-908848556717.europe-west1.run.app/)